 Cooking methods are not only limited to frying, boiling, and steaming.
-You can also try to upgrade your skills to a whole new level by cooking in a sous vide way.
-Though this new method sounds sophisticated, it is actually not difficult as what you thought it is.
-In fact, sous vide is just as easy as sealing and temperature-controlling of foods.
+You can also upgrade your skills to a whole new level by cooking in a sous vide way.
+Although this new method sounds sophisticated, it is actually not as difficult as you thought it was.
+In fact, sous vide is as easy as sealing and temperature-controlling your food.

-From vegetable to meat, sous vide is definitely applicable to any main ingredient that you desire.
-And because we know that you love eating ribs as much as cooking them (Admit it!), this article would focus more on how to cook those lovely ribs in a unique way!
-(But for those veggie lovers out there, you can try sous vide vegetable cooking as well).
+From vegetable to meat, sous vide is applicable to any main ingredient that you desire.
+And because you love eating ribs as much as cooking them (Admit it!), this article will focus more on how to cook lovely ribs in a unique way!
+(For veggie lovers out there, you can try sous vide vegetable cooking as well).

 Here are some of the things you need to know about sous vide short ribs cooking.

-Sous-vide, a French term which means under vacuum, is a cooking method that basically involves sealing of food in airtight plastic bags and exposing them to an environment with a controlled temperature.
+Sous vide, is a French term that means under vacuum.
+It is a cooking method that basically involves the sealing of food in airtight plastic bags and then exposing them to an environment with a controlled temperature.

-Usually, the exposure lasts longer than the usual cooking hours, because it lasts longer for about 6-48 hours, depending on the cuisine.
+The exposure generally lasts longer than the cooking hours, because it usually lasts for about 6-48 hours, depending on the cuisine.

 The temperature, which is accurately controlled, is set lower than normal, typically about 55 to 60°C for meat such as pork and beef.
-The goal is to cook them evenly and precisely with no overcooking of the outside while maintaining the juiciness inside.
+The goal is to cook them evenly and precisely, without overcooking the outside, while maintaining the juiciness inside.

-What makes the sous vide method distinct are the following essential features that contribute to the accuracy of the cooked meat.
+What makes the sous vide method distinct is the following essential features that contribute to the accuracy of the cooked meat.

 The cooking temperature is based on the food to be cooked.
 As for pork short ribs, the temperature required and the cooking time is higher or more complex than fish due to their differences in thickness and composition.